bbauska/TUMx-DWAPNx/README.md

 corresponding to our graph model.

-So, let\'s take a look at this slide.
+So, let&apos;s take a look at this slide.
 On the

 left you can see some demo data.
 Think of the top ones as characters from the

 books.
-In this case, they\'re just called ABC.
+In this case, they&apos;re just called ABC.
 And the bottom on the left, will have

 a number of connections between those and now, remember, when we call